Distribution of the time to explosion for one-dimensional diffusions: Examples

-for the diffusion $X^o (\cdot)$ in natural scale of \eqref{13}.
 This can be seen from first principles, as $X^o(\cdot)$ is a nonnegative local martingale, which gets absorbed at the origin the first time it reaches it.
 Consequently, we have $\Prob (S = \infty) =1$ if and only if the stopped diffusion in natural scale $X^o (\cdot)$ of \eqref{13} is a martingale.

-Let us recall from part~(iii) in Proposition~\ref{P conditions} that we have $v(\infty ) = \infty$ and $\,\Prob(S=\infty) = 1\,$, if and only if the condition in \eqref{DS} holds.
+Let us recall from Proposition~\ref{P conditions}(iii) that we have $w(\infty ) = \infty$ and $\,\Prob(S=\infty) = 1\,$, if and only if the condition in \eqref{DS} holds.
 That is, $X^o (\cdot)$ is a martingale, if and only if the condition in \eqref{DS} holds; see also \citet{DShir}.
 Alternatively, we observe that the process $Y(\cdot) = 1/X(\cdot)$ satisfies the equation

 and reaches the origin if and only if